massimofasciano/mafl-rust/README.md

 Performance is not very good: i'm using a tree-walking interpreter, the language creates cyclic structures and I'm using the Gc crate to perform garbage collection (Rc does not like cycles).

-I tried keep the language as functional as possible.
+I tried to keep the language as functional as possible.
 Functions are the main compound type in MAFL.
 They are used to run code but also as objects and modules.
 The only exception to this is arrays.
 At first, I tried using functions for arrays but decided to have a dedicated type instead.

 By default, lexical binding is used.
-Closures are the main element in the language.
-But the language also supports special dynamic functions that expand at the call site.
+Closures are the main element in the language but the language also supports special dynamic functions that expand at the call site.
 It has an @eval builtin that allows the execution of a string as a program in the current context.